 Many of Michigan’s residents are enjoying the benefits of condominium and cooperative living.
-Condominium owners can take advantage of shared amenities such as swimming pools, tennis courts and fitness centers while avoiding the hassles of maintaining a yard.
+Condominium owners can take advantage of shared amenities such as swimming pools, tennis courts, and fitness centers while avoiding the hassles of maintaining a yard.
 If you have recently joined the ranks of condo owners in the Wolverine State or if you are considering doing so, you will want to be sure to review coverage options and rates from several different Michigan condominium insurance providers.

-When you are shopping for condo insurance, an independent insurance agent in the Trusted Choice® network can help you with all of your needs and questions.
+When you are shopping for condo insurance, an independent insurance agent in our network can help you with all of your needs and questions.
 These agents have signed a pledge to provide excellent customer service and ethical advice to the people in their communities.
 Contact a member agent in your neighborhood today to get more information and start comparing a variety of Michigan condo insurance quotes.

 Price Range of Condos Available in Michigan’s Largest Cities